planetfederal/workshops/workshops/suiteintro/doc/source/apps/introduction.rst

 Introducing OpenLayers and GeoExt
 =================================

-The OpenGeo Suite includes a few libraries for building custom web map applications.
-This section will discuss the different projects and how they fit together.
+OpenGeo Suite includes some JavaScript libraries for building custom web map applications.
+These include OpenLayers and GeoExt

 OpenLayers
 ----------